saroj-2728/auto-login/README.md

 # Pulchowk Login

-**Pulchowk Login** is an Android application that provides a Quick Settings Tile for logging in to Pulchowk WiFi using a username and password.
-The Quick Settings Tile works on Android version 7 or above.
-For devices running on Android versions lower than 7, users can still log in using the app interface.
+**Pulchowk Login** is an Android application thatlogging in to Pulchowk WiFi using a username and password in the background reducing the hassle of logging it manually everytime

 ## Features

-- Quick Settings Tile for easy access to login functionality.
+- auto login in background when network changes.
 - Secure login using HTTPS.
 - Toast messages for displaying login status.

+## Note
+- continuous switching of network might reach your login limit.

 ## Installation